Cultural Facility Shared Practice Meeting

 - April 28, 2026

-This month’s shared practice meeting will discuss Using automation technology for museum climate control and energy management.
+This month’s shared practice meeting was about Using automation technology for museum climate control and energy management.

 The barrier to moving away from the ‘ideal’ 70˚C / 50% RH isn’t just aged hardware, but also confidence in results and the complexity of implementation.

-In this session Rick Kramer (CEO, Dyseco) will present on Bridging Legacy Infrastructure and Modern Sustainability Targets without Rip & Replace Costs, which includes two case studies that illustrate the potential shift to flexible climate control that balances collection preservation and energy efficiency.
+In this session Rick Kramer (CEO, Dyseco) presented on Bridging Legacy Infrastructure and Modern Sustainability Targets without Rip & Replace Costs, which includes two case studies that illustrate the potential shift to flexible climate control that balances collection preservation and energy efficiency.